sweattep/ancient_quotes/README.md

 >Preach an acceptable year

+>There is a path before each person

+>turn the hearts of the parents to their children

 >do this as one people speaking the same language

 >And everything they did is in written records.